NSTX logo Overview Programming Diagnostics Applications

 software

-How do I set up my computer account to use NSTX software?
+How do I set up my computer account to use NSTX-U software?
 What needs to be defined?

 How do I know what data exist?